 What is the Oracle of Water?
 I am the oracle and so are you.
 An oracle is basically defined as a person through whom a deity is believed to speak.
-Unlike the famous Oracle of Delphi, one does not need to be formally initiated as a High Priestess nor inhale toxic vapors from underground chasms to reach or communicate with the divine, or to speak the truth of the divine that resides in nature and in all of us.
-For indeed the word oracle comes from the Latin orare – to speak.
+Indeed, the word oracle comes from the Latin orare – simply, “to speak”.
+So, unlike the famous Oracle of Delphi, one does not need to be formally initiated as a priestess or priest, nor inhale toxic vapors from underground chasms to reach or communicate with the divine.
+We all have the ability to hear and to speak the truth of the divine that resides in nature and in all of us.

 Words, like water, have strange power.
 They can slowly, carefully trickle and form shapes and carve out paths from solid rock.
 They can surge like a destructive deluge and lay waste to one’s feelings and dreams or very life.
 What we say, what we speak, has power and can actualize.
 Many people have forgotten this.

 We ourselves consist vastly of water, as does our home and mother, planet Earth.
 Starhawk says in her book The Earth Path (2004 HarperCollins),